GLP-1: The Breakthrough in Diabetes and Weight Management

 References

 1. Cleveland Clinic.
-GLP-1 Agonist: What Are They, How They Work & Side Effects.
+GLP-1 Agonist: What They Are, How They Work & Side Effects.

 Title